- Business Communication Solutions

 You may have the smartest gadgets and the coolest software money can buy – but if your business phone system isn’t up to scratch, you could find yourself struggling to keep pace with your competitors.
-In this guide we overview the different types of phone systems and some of the criteria you should consider when choosing a telephone service to enhance your business.
+In this guide we overview the different types of phone systems for small businesses & enterprises and some of the criteria you should consider when choosing a telephone service to enhance your business.

 We’ll begin by looking at the main types of phone systems available for business users:

 Tried, tested, and with years of backing from service providers and equipment manufacturers, a landline phone system may be an option if you’re in the early stages of enterprise development, own or currently rent your on-site hardware, and are hesitant about new technologies and their possible complications.

 But while this type of phone system traditionally offers quality and reliability of service, they may prove problematic if you or your employees spend a lot of time away from the office.
 And with the increasing need for modern business communications to incorporate aspects of other elements such as the sharing of documents, images, or large data files, the limitations of this technology may soon become apparent.